praveenlodhiofficial/100DaysOfWebDevJourney/L2 - Next JS/todo/README.md

 - Add new tasks with a title
 - View all tasks in a list
-- Mark tasks as completed or incomplete
+- Mark tasks as status or incomplete
 - Delete tasks

 This project is designed to strengthen your full-stack development skills while keeping the scope simple and achievable for a beginner.